MaxwellKendall/gatsby-source-gdrive/README.md

 ## Gatsby Source Gdrive
-This plugin takes the following params and does the following:
+This plugin takes the following params and uses them (a) to copy assets from google drive to your local file system and (b) expose their meta-data properties from google drive under the `gDrive` namespace in graphql.

 - Key: Authorizes service account to access google drive
 - Folder ID: Looks in this folder for files